Chart Color Schemes

 Worrigee has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified seven projects that could impact this region.
-Notable initiatives include the New Primary School and Public Preschool in Worrigee, Worrigee Road Subdivision, Shoalhaven Hospital Redevelopment, and Nowra East Public School Upgrade.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects likely affecting the region.
+Notable ones are: New Primary School and Public Preschool in Worrigee (2023 completion), Worrigee Road Subdivision (commenced 2021, expected completion 2025), Shoalhaven Hospital Redevelopment (commenced June 2022), and Nowra East Public School Upgrade (scheduled for completion in late 2024).
+Below is a list of projects likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.